The Size of Compact Extra Dimensions from Blackbody Radiation Laws: Cavity Radiation

-A blackbody is defined as a body whose surface completely absorbs all radiation falling upon it.
+A blackbody is defined as a body with a rich energy spectrum, capable of exciting all frequencies of light by thermalization.
 As consequence, all blackbodies emit thermal radiation with the same spectrum.
+For a current review on the matter, see \cite{Leq}.

-In order to study its properties one takes a small bidimensional orifice connecting an isothermal enclosure to its outside as a blackbody surface.
-Here we consider that the blackbody is immersed in a $D$-dimensional spacetime with $D-4$ compact extra dimensions.
+In order to study its properties one conveniently takes a small bidimensional orifice connecting an isothermal enclosure to its outside as a blackbody surface (a more technical and conceptual discussion on approximating a blackbody for a blackbox can be found in \cite{Smerlak}).
+Here we consider that the blackbody is immersed in a $D$-dimensional spacetime, $ {\mathbb{R}}^{1,3} \times {\mathbb{T}}^{D-4} $.

 The electromagnetic radiation inside the enclosure is assumed to be composed of standing waves.
 Choosing a system of orthogonal coordinates with origin at one of the enclosure's vertices, we take for the sake of simplicity \cite{comment1} ${\ell}$ as the length of the edges parallel to the non-compact axes $x_i$ ($i=1,2,3$) and $a$ as the length of the edges related to the compact axes $x_j$ ($j=4,...,D-1$), so the $i$-th and $j$-th components of the electric field ($l=i,j$) are given by